 At MSU I am a co-director of the Network+Algorithms Lab.
 My students and I focus on making the networks more interactive (lower latency) to improve the Quality of User Experience (QoE) in applications such as interactive Web, online gaming, augmented reality, human-AI interactions (ex.
 Siri), and mobile apps.
 We are also involved in several interdisciplinary projects with connected vehicles and block chain technologies.

 Periodically I also work with industry consulting on network performance and content distribution issues.
 If interested please contact me via firstname.lastname@example.org.

 Thinking about a PhD in Computer Science?
 Pursuing a doctoral degree is one of the most challenging, rewarding, and affirming experiences.
 If you would like to know more about what to expect from a PhD program, check out the advice for graduate students on my research page.
 Here are a few reasons why you should consider MSU and how to apply.
 For more general information about MSU, check out our viewbook.

 The choice of an advisor is as important than the choice of the graduate school.
 If you are interested in working with me at MSU please take a look at my research page.
 There you can find out about my research interest, projects, and publications.
 If you would like to talk with me about coming to MSU, or about project and funding opportunities, feel free to email me, or schedule a meeting.
 If you are a Masters student I have several projects in the areas of mobile applications, database design, and network experimentation you can get involved with right away.

-My office hours areMondays 2:10-4PM and Wednesdays 2:10-3PM and by appointment in BH 361.
+You can find my official office hours here, which I hold in Barnard Hall 361.
 To schedule an appointment outside of office hours, please take a look at my calendar below and email me with a time that works for you and is not marked as busy for me.